schollz/schollz.github.io.old/content/post/ipfs-transfering.md

 You could also start the daemon with an init script.[^1]

-### Add the file and download
+## Load the file into IPFS

 Then add the file to IPFS.
 When you add the file to IPFS it copy the file to your IPFS repo (usually `~/.ipfs`) and it will not touch the original file.

 ```
-ipfs add somefile
+$ ipfs add somefile
+added QmSr1saoM3n1Sx8dBs5bz7ozU somefile
 ```

+## Send it!

-Then tell your friend to download file using the IPFS hash:
+Then tell your friend to download file using the IPFS hash from the output:

 ```
 wget https://ipfs.io/ipfs/QmSr1saoM3n1Sx8dBs5bz7ozU
 ```

-You can also download this link from your browser.
-Or, for much faster downloads, you can use `https://github.com/schollz/pfd` to download all the pieces in parallel.
+This link does *not require* the user to have IPFS.
+It uses the public gateway, `https://ipfs.io/ipfs/`, which lookup peers from their main IPFS servers.

+## Cleanup (optional)

 Once your friend has the file, then you can remove the file from being hosted on IPFS (if you want).
 Even though you'll still have the file in the original location, it will no longer be served from your IPFS daemon.